Should You Cover a Popped Pimple With Makeup? A Dermatologist Weighs In

 After spot-treating and concealing your blemish, the best thing you can do is to leave it alone.
 Keeping your hands off your face can aid the healing process and reduce the likelihood of long-term scarring.

 Cleansing the skin is crucial to maintaining a clear complexion.
 Be sure to wash your face thoroughly morning and night, especially if you’ve applied concealer earlier in the day.
-Try the CeraVe Acne Foaming Cream Cleanser that is formulated with benzoyl peroxide to help clear pimples, whiteheads and blackheads while also preventing new acne from forming.
-Before heading to bed, follow up with another layer of spot treatment as tolerated to help your pimple heal while you sleep, and as always, be sure to keep your skin moisturized.
+Try the CeraVe Acne Foaming Cream Cleanser, which is formulated with benzoyl peroxide to help clear existing pimples while also preventing new acne from forming.
+Before heading to bed, follow up with another layer of spot treatment to help your pimple heal while you sleep, and as always, be sure to keep your skin moisturized.
 Some spot treatments can be drying, so keep an eye on the skin surrounding your breakout.
-If it appears dry or begins to flake, give your spot treatment a short break and layer on a non-comedogenic hydrating cream.
-You can also cover the blemish with an acne patch to help it heal (and keep your fingers away to avoid further irritation).
+If it appears dry or begins to flake, give your spot treatment a short break and layer on a non-comedogenic hydrating cream, such as the La Roche-Posay Toleriane Double Repair Face Moisturizer.